-Ever wonder why some people have rock star virtual employees and others dump their employee after a couple of months?
+Ever wonder why some people have rock star virtual employees and others dump their employees after a couple of months?

-With the advancement of fiber networks and technology has increased the popularity of virtual workers.
+The advancement of fiber networks and technology has increased the popularity of virtual workers.
 A global workforce can allow a small business to become a medium business without a significant upfront investment.
-With virtual meetings on Skype, have someone halfway around the world answer your phone with VOIP and ability to exchange large files, the use of offshore virtual employees is growing exponentially.
+With virtual meetings on Skype, having someone halfway around the world answer your phone with VOIP, and the ability to exchange large files, the use of offshore virtual employees is growing exponentially.

-Especially when using a global workforce, they need to understand about American Culture & your business expectations as well as you need to understand theirs.
+Especially when using a global workforce, they need to understand American Culture & your business expectations as well as your need to understand theirs.
 Explaining how we act and think and providing them with a set of expectations or key performance indicators, allows for better understanding & communication.
-This is one task that HireSmarterVirtualEmployees.com assists client with to help ensure a greater success.
+This is one task that HireSmarterVirtualEmployees.com assists clients with to help ensure greater success.

 Plan the work that you expect your virtual employee will be doing.
 You will want to write up those tasks and explain how they fit onto the bigger picture of your business.
-We recommend that you break them into categories based on a “to do” schedule of daily, weekly, monthly, yearly tasks.
+We recommend that you break them into categories based on a “to-do” schedule of daily, weekly, monthly, and yearly tasks.

 Once you have the tasks, break them into urgency/priorities.
-For example, must do immediately like answer the phone, quickly like answer an email, soon like items that need to be done on the day scheduled and as soon as possible like items that can be pushed to the next day if higher priority items fill the day.
-This way they can prioritize without you having to micro manage.
+For example, must do immediately like answering the phone, quickly like answer an email, soon like items that need to be done on the day scheduled, and as soon as possible like items that can be pushed to the next day if higher priority items fill the day.
+This way they can prioritize without you having to micro-manage.

-Next put together a calendar with when the repeating tasks need to occur.
-Answering the phone and responding to emails are no brainers as they are done as they occur.
-But a research item or file update may be done at close of each week or close of each month.
-Build a task list and then feed into the scheduling calendar for your work as well as for the virtual employee and label as such.
+Next, put together a calendar with when the repeating tasks need to occur.
+Answering the phone and responding to emails are no-brainers as they are done as they occur.
+But a research item or file update may be done at the close of each week or close of each month.
+Build a task list and then feed it into the scheduling calendar for your work as well as for the virtual employee and label it as such.

-These trainings are the key to delegation.
+These pieces of training are the key to delegation.
 We recommend a combination of video & written documentation that your virtual employee can repeatedly use and then if there is a change of process – having them keep the procedures up to date.

 HireSmarterVirtualEmployees.com uses video training extensively.
-Easy to produce and update, a library of the training is always available to the virtual employee with a subscription to the on-line web service.
+Easy to produce and update, a library of training is always available to the virtual employee with a subscription to the online web service.
+Book your FREE appointment today!